pyccel/pyccel/docs/low-level-interface.md

 ## Writing the stub file

 The stub file (`.pyi`) describes the low-level library in a way that is understandable in a Python environment.
-It follows the same conventions as standard Python stub files (see the [Python documentation](https://typing.python.org/en/latest/guides/writing_stubs.html)), with a few additional rules specific to Pyccel:
+It follows the same conventions as standard Python stub files (see the [Python documentation](https://typing.python.org/en/latest/guides/writing_stubs.html)), with a few additional rules specific to Pyccel.
+These additional rules mean that Pyccel cannot create an interface for every C/Fortran function.

+In addition to the general rules above there are more specific rules for [Fortran](#fortran-specific-rules) and [C](#c-specific-rules) which are detailed later.
+The following are the general language-agnostic rules:

 - At the top of the file, you must include some metadata about the compilation